United States Regiments & Batteries > Delaware

 October 7

-Organized at Wilmington, Delaware under Colonel W. Henry Wharton and Lt.
-Col. William P. Baily.
+The 2nd Delaware Infantry Regiment was organized at Wilmington, Delaware under the command of Colonel W. Henry Wharton and Lieutenant Colonel William P. Baily.
 Four companies were recruited from Maryland and Pennsylvania, with companies B, D and G from Philadelphia and company C from Elkton, Maryland

 October 17 Mustered in at Camp Andrews, New Castle